 - Architectural overviews explaining system design

-- Security documentation covering all protection layers
+- Security documentation covering protection layers

 - Integration tutorials for common scenarios